 You can also export the roster in plain text format.
 That will enable you to open it with any word processor.
 However, the columns might not appear to be aligned correctly.
 In any case, it is a starting point and then you can re-format as necessary.
 You can export as plain text by choosing "Plain text" from the Format menu in the "Document Settings" pane of the Rosterizer.

 You can also export the schedule as HTML by choosing the "Web page" option form the same Format menu.
 That will enable you to view and print the roster with a web browser in its proper formatting.
-The free OpenOffice can also be used to edit or print the roster in HTML format after it has been exported.

 The other alternative is to use a computer with Microsoft Word installed so that you can both view and edit the roster in .rtf format, to purchase MS Word from the Microsoft web site, or obtain it from another person who has a spare copy.